MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ### Mentoring is a role, not a tool

-While this definition is close, it's not all emcompassing.
-I've seen other shapes of "mentoring" being used during the process from "the personal trainer shape" to the "cheerleader" shape.
-I'll explain these in a different post some time.I'm not going to invest too much time around trying to define what our mentors do in a single sentence.
-It would grossly simplify the skill and effort required to be an effective mentor.
-Instead I'm going to create a new word for this form of mentorship and call it **Technical Mentorship**.
+While the definition of a profession or trade mentor is close, I don't really like the word so I'm going to create a new word for the form of mentorship I've seen for our graduates and call it **Technical Mentorship**.

 Technical mentorship is a role, not a tool or technique.
 In the english language we seem to use the same words to describe roles and tools.
 For instance coaching is a role and a tool.
 If you are coaching a soccer team that is your role.
 If you are coaching someone through making a difficult devision, that's a tool (yes, I know this get's confussing!).